Having trouble falling pregnant or suffer hormonal issues?

 Put simply, however, this entire rhythm process helps to regulate your hormones.
 But because there is no SIMPLE medical test or scan to detect and measure sacral-cranial rhythm and its hormonal influence, it is rarely, if ever, considered by the medical profession as having any potential impact on your hormones.

 So if, for example, a person was unknowingly breathing unevenly, this rhythm could be impacted and that could disrupt your hormone regulation.

 Obviously, an electrocardiogram (ECG) can easily measure heart rhythm, but breathing also involves LUNGS, among various other things.
 A question to consider, “Is the rhythm generated by the heart and lungs similar to what reaches the sacrum and is mimicked back to the skull via the CSF?”
 It may not be if spinal and other muscles are too tight and the spine cannot move and flex as it should.
-Perhaps you have some spinal deterioration or injury.
+Perhaps you have some spinal deterioration, injury or disease.

 Simply taking your blood pressure using a blood pressure machine won’t show any slight variations in heart rate.
 You may, however, be able to detect some subtle differences by feeling your own pulse at the wrist.